Where In This “Hell” Is The Black Church?

-We quote scriptures; attend church regularly; pray our prayers; sing our hymns; play our gospel music loud; speak in tongues; shout and dance around the church; perform our daily and weekly religious traditions; and yet we see that Black people are still being abused and disenfranchised in a country that claims to be a Christian nation.
+We quote scriptures; attend church regularly; pray our prayers; sing our hymns; play our gospel music loud; speak in tongues; shout and dance around the church; perform our daily and weekly religious traditions; and yet we continue to see Black people being abused and disenfranchised in a country that claims to be a Christian nation.

-Why hasn’t our spiritual view of how life should be for us as Black believers in this country, lined up with the actual reality of how we are being treated and having to deal with?
+Why hasn’t our spiritual view of how life should be for us as Black believers in this country, lined up with the actual reality of how we are being treated and what we are having to deal with?

 Doesn’t Jesus tell His disciples in the Bible in Matthew 6:9-10, when they pray to God, they should pray this way: “Our Father which art in heaven, Hallowed be thy name.
 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.”

-So you mean to tell me that God’s will for us as Black believers, as He sits on His holy throne in heaven, is to have us be unarmed, and then shot and killed by police here on earth?
-Or, is God’s will for us to have unjust laws passed that strip Black believers of their Constitutional rights and legislation that disenfranchises us to the point of severe inequality and injustice?
-Or, is God’s will for us to have drugs and guns pushed into our communities by external sources, and incarcerate us to the point where our families are destroyed and we are economically deficient?
+So you mean to tell me that God’s will for us as Black believers, as He sits on His holy throne in heaven, is to have us be unarmed, shot and killed by police here on earth?
+Is it God’s will for us to have unjust laws passed, that strip Black believers of their Constitutional rights or legislation on the books that disenfranchises us to the point of severe inequality and injustice?
+Is it God’s will for us to have drugs and guns pushed into our communities by external sources, while they incarcerate us to the point where our families are destroyed and we are economically deficient?

 Surely this can’t be the will of a God we so boldly claim to serve right?
 Does God have a racial preference when it comes to who receive justice and equality versus those who don’t?

-Because of Simon Peter’s answer, the Bible says that Jesus told Peter his response was not revealed to him by flesh or blood, but by God, to which Jesus further informed Peter that He would use him to build His church and that “the gates of hell” would not prevail against it.
+Because of Simon Peter’s answer, Jesus goes on to tell Peter that his response was not revealed to him by flesh or blood, but by God, to which Jesus further informed Peter that He would use him to build His church and that “the gates of hell” would not prevail against it.

-For those of us who are faith-filled Bible believers, we have heard this powerful passage of scripture before, and have either quoted it or prayed it over our lives.
-But, the question I have to the church, which is simply those who are believers, is has the church been collectively weakened to the point that it has allowed “the gates of hell” to prevail against it more than ever?
+For those of us who are faith-filled Bible believers, we have heard this powerful passage of scripture before.
+We have either quoted it or prayed it over our lives.
+But, the question I have to the Black church, which is simply those who are believers, is has the Black church been collectively weakened to the point that it has allowed “the gates of hell” to prevail against it more than ever?

-When is the Black church going to collectively come together in unity and return to the influence it showed in decades past?
-An influence that helped end the barbaric institution of slavery; helped draft progressive legislation; led boycotts and movements that brought about change; hosted productive planning meetings and strategizing sessions that involved other Black groups and the community as a whole; and motivated their congregations to action and put the fear of God in those who sought to stand in our way.
+When is the Black church going to collectively come together in unity and return to the influence it displayed in decades past?
+The influence of the Black church helped end the barbaric institution of slavery; helped draft progressive legislation; led boycotts and movements that brought about change; hosted productive planning meetings; coordinated strategy sessions that brought other Black groups and the community together as a whole; and motivated their congregations to action and put the fear of God in those who sought to stand in our way.

-We need those types of Black churches to collectively rise to the occasion in unity, to deal with the “hell” we are dealing with right now in America.
+We need those types of Black churches to collectively rise to the occasion gain, in unity, to deal with the ‘hell’ we are dealing with right now in America.
 It is mission critical!

 The Bible tells us in Matthew 5:13-14 that “You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything.
 You are the light of the world.
 A town built on a hill cannot be hidden.”

 See, there is so much power when you use salt, and it can be used for multiple things.
-Salt can be used to preserve something that is worth salvaging; salt can be used to season something that may be bland; and salt can be used to disinfect something that may be contaminated.
+Salt can be used to preserve something that is worth salvaging.
+Salt can also be used to season something that may be bland and it can be used to disinfect something that may be contaminated.

-If God has called us to be like some salt that means that we are meant to influence the current conditions in the earth in similar ways.
-So many of us have become so spiritually bland and earthly numb to what is really happening to us, and it is time for the Black church to sprinkle some salt on our collective situation in order to bring about change.
+If God has called us to be like salt, that means we are meant to influence the current conditions in the earth in similar ways.
+So many of us have become so spiritually bland and earthly numb as to what is really happening to us as a collective group of people, that it is time for the Black church to sprinkle some salt on our collective situation in order to bring about change.

-Lastly, the Black church needs to be the salt that covers the collective Black community so that we can be preserved, as opposed to becoming extinct.
-We need to be covered and fought for; and not just with prayer alone either.
+Lastly, the Black church needs to be the salt that covers the collective Black community, so that we can be preserved, versus becoming extinct.
+The Black community needs to be covered and fought for, and not just with prayer alone either.

 And for those who think I am dissing prayer, I am not discounting prayer at all.
-Prayer is foundational and an integral part of a Christian’s daily life, as it is communicating with God.
+Prayer is the foundation, and it is an integral part of a Christian’s daily life because it is us communicating with God.

-What I am discounting, however, are the Christians who believe that they don’t have a responsibility for what happens in their “world” and all they have to do is pray and throw scriptures at real issues.
-In reading my Bible, I learned a long time ago that Jesus didn’t just lock himself up in his house all day and just pray.
-Jesus got out and put in work.
-He was the salt that the world needed, and he made a difference in the lives of the people He was called to reach.
+What I am saying, however, is that if Black Christians believe they don’t have a responsibility for what happens in their ‘world’ and that all they have to do is pray and throw scriptures at real world issues, they are confused.
+In reading my Bible, I learned a long time ago that Jesus didn’t just lock himself up in the house all day and just pray.
+Jesus got out and put in the work.
+Jesus was the salt that the world needed, and he made a difference in the lives of the people He was called to reach.